Yadnesh-Ranshevare/DSA/Trie/readme.md

  /
 a*
 ```
-As you can see from in above tree number of nodes is `10`
+As you can see from in above tree number of nodes is `10` which is exactly equal to the number of substring

-each node from the root represent the unique prefix
+this happen because each node from the root represent the unique prefix
 sr | path | prefix
 --- | --- | ---
 1 | (root) | " "